Leon Green Society

 Lillian Seidel ('20)

-Lillian Seidel is a 2L from Houston, Texas.
+Lillian Seidel is a 3L from Houston, Texas.
 She studied English and Psychology at Rice University, where she worked in career services for two years after graduation.
-She has a background in education and nonprofits and is excited to pursue work in public interest law upon graduation.
-At UT, Lillian is involved with Law Students Mentoring Undergraduates, the American Journal for Criminal Law, Christian Legal Society, and pro bono opportunities through the Mithoff Pro Bono Program.
-Outside of law school, Lillian is an avid podcast-listener and enjoys hiking, running (slowly), trying new recipes from Pinterest, and playing with other people’s dogs.
+A public interest student, she has a background in education and nonprofits.
+At UT, Lillian has been involved with the Human Rights and Children’s Rights Clinics, Law Students Mentoring Undergraduates, the American Journal for Criminal Law, Christian Legal Society, and pro bono opportunities through the Mithoff Pro Bono Program.
+Outside of law school, Lillian is an avid podcast-listener and enjoys trail running, hiking, meandering through her favorite bookstores, and playing with other people’s dogs.
 She can’t wait to welcome the newest members of Green Society to Texas Law!